The Difference between Electronic Signature and Digital Signature

 Public key cryptography was invented in 1976 by Whitfield Diffie and Martin Hellman.
 It is also called asymmetric encryption because it uses two keys instead of one key (symmetric encryption).

-Using David and Donna, we can demonstrate how digital signatures are work.
+We can use David and Donna to demonstrate how digital signatures work.

 Generating a Private and Public Key